Sick4n/Designium-Solutions/README.md

 ## pictures

 * All pictures has been taken from Pexels,Pixabay & Unsplash
+* The Form dump is taken from love running project by Code Institute, I could put and mail. but for that I need a PhP, and a database.

+  ## Tips and tricks.

+  * Tips & Tricks are take from Greatstack and Kevin Powell

-Also credits to everyone who helped me with this, it was hard since i had 20 other projects in the same time but one thing in a time is enough.
+Also credits to everyone who helped me with this, it was hard since i had other things in the same time but one thing in a time is enough.